 Admission Requirements

-Students apply to the art education program while enrolled in or after completing ARTE 303: Introduction to Art Education by completing the Feinstein School of Education and Human Development (FSEHD) online application (see link below) and following the FSEHD admission application instructions.
+Students apply to the art education program while enrolled in or after completing ARTE 301: Art Education Concepts and Contexts by completing the Feinstein School of Education and Human Development (FSEHD) online application (see link below) and following the FSEHD admission application instructions.
 The Department of Art forwards recommendations to FSEHD through this online application.
 Applicants are then formally accepted into both the FSEHD and to the teacher preparation program in art education.

 For acceptance into the teacher preparation program in art education, students must fulfill the following requirements by the end of the semester in which they apply for admission: